perbu/qemu-wrapper/README.md

 # Qemu wrapper for virtual routers

-This is a wrapper for qemu to run virtual routers.
-It is based on the
+This is a wrapper for qemu to run virtual routers with sane arguments.

+You likely don't need this.